 - Participate in dozens of successful court actions in defense of endangered species and wilderness areas

-- Construct hundreds of kilometres of hiking trails into some of Canada’s most spectacular wild areas, through volunteer-driven multi-day field trips
+- Construct hundreds of kilometres of hiking trails into some of the most vital wild areas, through volunteer-driven multi-day field trips

-- Partner with dozens of First Nations communities on projects to protect traditional territories, including the renowned tribal park model
+- Partner with dozens of First Nations communities on projects to protect traditional and unceded territories, including the renowned tribal park model

 - Publish and distribute nearly 200 editions of free educational newspapers, 55 wilderness and wildlife calendars, numerous books, posters, videos, technical briefs, research documents, and maps

 - Develop and present hundreds of lectures, slide shows, and briefs for public hearings, government meetings, school presentations, and community events, reaching over 100,000 people each year

 - Engage thousands of volunteers in hands-on projects, and inspiring many to become knowledgeable, passionate environmental advocates

 - Facilitate concrete actions taken by tens of thousands of activists and supporters to gain legislation to protect wild places

 Our current strategic plan reflects where we are headed in terms of strengthening the organization and the impact of our work.